AdmiralCloud/ac-signature/README.md

 This module helps you to sign request for the AdmiralCloud media asset management. https://www.admiralcloud.com

+Please note, that every signed payload is only valid for 10 seconds by default.
+The same is true for time deviation (+/- 10 seconds), so make sure your computer's time is in sync/valid.
+You can set the deviation with a custom value using options

 ### Breaking changes version 2
 Version 2 now has the function to sign the payload as well as to check the payload.
 So instead of acsignature(...) use acsignature.sign(...)